ros-controls/ros2_control/controller_manager/doc/userdoc.rst

         update_rate: 20  # Hz
         ...

 will result in the controller being loaded and configured to run at 20Hz, while the controller manager runs at 100Hz.
+The description of the parameters can be found in the `Common Controller Parameters <https://control.ros.org/master/doc/ros2_controllers/doc/controllers_index.html#common-controller-parameters>`_ section of the ros2_controllers documentation.

 Scheduling Behavior
 ----------------------